-In 2004, the Township developed a long-term capital improvement program for pipe replacement within the older subdivision areas that contain less than six-inch diameter water mains.
+In 2004, the Township developed a Long-Term Capital Improvement Program (LTCAP) for pipe replacement within the older subdivision areas that contain less than six-inch diameter water mains.
 The areas identified for replacement were evaluated based upon both size and repair criteria.
 There are over 39 miles of this piping that existed in the older water systems built before the Township connected to the City of Detroit’s water supply system in 1964.

-Benefits of this program: Improves water volume, reliability of fire hydrants, and water supply system longevity, as well as reduces maintenance and repair costs.
-Promotes compliance with the Safe Drinking Water Act standards.
+Benefits of this program: Improves water volume, reliability of fire hydrants, and water supply system longevity, as well as reduces maintenance and repair costs and promotes compliance with the Safe Drinking Water Act standards.

 Since 1988 the Township has had obligations to the Michigan Department of Environmental Quality (MDEQ) to manage, operate and maintain the separate sanitary sewer system.
 There have been two regulatory mandates by the MDEQ for the sanitary sewer.
 Since these mandates have been in place, the Township has continuously met all the MDEQ requirements and timelines to maintain compliance.

-The results of the rehabilitation, investigations, and studies over the years were used for the development of the Long Term Corrective Action Plan (LTCAP) submitted to the MDEQ in compliance with the sanitary sewer mandates.
+The results of the rehabilitation, investigations, and studies over the years were used for the development of the LTCAP submitted to the MDEQ in compliance with the sanitary sewer mandates.
 The LTCAP can be viewed by clicking here.
 The LTCAP outlines the next steps that the Township will take to maintain compliance and address future sewage flows, new development, and prevent sanitary sewer overflows.